Jutes: Settlement in southern Britain

 Towards the end of the Roman occupation of England, raids on the east coast became more intense and the expedient adopted by Romano-British leaders was to enlist the help of mercenaries to whom they ceded territory.
 It is thought that mercenaries may have started arriving in Sussex as early as the 5th century.

 Before the 7th century, there is a dearth of contemporary written material about the Anglo-Saxons' arrival.
 Most material that does exist was written several hundred years after the events.
-The earlier dates for the beginnings of settlement, provided by the Anglo-Saxon Chronicle, has been contested by some findings in archaeology.
+The earlier dates for the beginnings of settlement, provided by the Anglo-Saxon Chronicle, have been contested by some findings in archaeology.
 One alternative hypothesis to the foundation legend suggests, because previously inhabited sites on the Frisian and north German coasts had been rendered uninhabitable by flooding, that the migration was due to displacement.
 Under this alternative hypothesis, the British provided land for the refugees to settle on in return for peaceful coexistence and military cooperation.

 Ship construction in the 2nd or 3rd century adopted the use of iron fastenings, instead of the old sewn fastenings, to hold together the plank built boats of the Jutland peninsula.
 This enabled them to build stronger sea going vessels.
 Vessels going from Jutland to Britain probably would have sailed along the coastal regions of Lower Saxony and the Netherlands before crossing the English Channel.
 This was because navigation techniques of the time required the ship to be moored up overnight.
 Marine archaeology has suggested that migrating ships would have sheltered in various river estuaries on the route.
 Artefacts and parts of ships, of the period, have been found that support this theory.

 It is likely that the Jutes initially inhabited Kent and from there they occupied the Isle of Wight, southern Hampshire and also possibly the area around Hastings in East Sussex (Haestingas).
 J E A Jolliffe compared agricultural and farming practices across 5th century Sussex to that of 5th century Kent.
 He suggested that the Kentish system underlaid the 5th century farming practices of Sussex.
 He hypothesised that Sussex was probably settled by Jutes before the arrival of the Saxons, with Jutish territory stretching from Kent to the New Forest.
 The north Solent coast had been a trading area since Roman times.
 The old Roman roads between Sidlesham and Chichester and Chichester to Winchester would have provided access to the Jutish settlements in Hampshire.
 Therefore, it is possible that the German folk arriving in the 5th century that landed in the Selsey area would have been directed north to Southampton Water.
 From there into the mouth of the Meon valley and would have been allowed to settle near the existing Romano-British people.
 The Jutish kingdom in Hampshire that Bede describes has various placenames that identify the locations as Jutish.
 These include Bishopstoke (Ytingstoc) and the Meon Valley (Ytedene).